gamepark/arackhan-wars/README.md

 The rules part contains the code that will run on Game Park servers once the game is deployed.
 Here we enforce the rules and the lifecycle of the game.

 The app part contains a [React](https://react.dev/) application, that will create static files and call the Game Park API to interact with other players in real-time.

 ### 3.1 The Material

 Board game have Material, made of cards, boards, tokens...

-The file [MaterialType.ts](/rules/src/material/MaterialType.ts) lists the types of Material in the game.
+The file [ArackhanWarsMaterial.ts](/rules/src/material/MaterialType.ts) lists the types of Material in the game.

 _Tips: add you material types one by one.
 If you have different kinds of boards, cards or token that never mix together, use a different type for each of them._

 Example:

 ```
-export enum MaterialType {
+export enum ArackhanWarsMaterial {
   Card = 1
 }
 ```

-When you add a new MaterialType in the rules, you have to describe how it looks like in the app, inside [Material.tsx](/app/src/material/Material.tsx).
+When you add a new ArackhanWarsMaterial in the rules, you have to describe how it looks like in the app, inside [Material.tsx](/app/src/material/Material.tsx).

 Example:

 ```
 import back from '../images/cards/back.jpg'
 import card1 from '../images/cards/card-1.jpg'
 import card2 from '../images/cards/card-2.jpg'
 import card3 from '../images/cards/card-3.jpg'

-export const Material: Record<MaterialType, MaterialDescription> = {
+export const Material: Record<ArackhanWarsMaterial, MaterialDescription> = {
-  [MaterialType.Card]: CardsDescription,
+  [ArackhanWarsMaterial.Card]: CardsDescription,
 }

 export const CardsDescription: CardMaterialDescription = {